 No Alteration in the Asset

-The lessee pays periodic rentals to the lessor and these rentals include a margin for the lessor.
+The lessee pays periodic rentals to the lessor, and these rentals include a margin for the lessor.
 It is because there is a risk of obsolescence of the leased asset.
-Thus, equipment financing is often considered as a high-cost financing.
+Thus, equipment financing is often considered high-cost financing.